I think we can all agree on this point: It’s really difficult to stand out in your customers’ busy inboxes.

 This is an example of the foot-in-the-door technique.
 Each request is relatively small when compared to the previous one.
 If your friend immediately asked you to help her bake a cake, you probably wouldn’t have agreed.

-Researchers Freedman and Fraser showed this psychology hack back in 1966.
+Researchers Freedman and Fraser showed this email marketing psychology hack back in 1966.

-They called housewives in California and asked them to first of all discuss the household cleaning products they use.
-Then after 3 days, they called them again and asked if it was OK for 5-6 men would come visit their homes to inspect their cupboards.
+They called housewives in California and asked them to, first of all, discuss the household cleaning products they use.
+Then after 3 days, they called them again and asked if it was OK for 5-6 men would come to visit their homes to inspect their cupboards.

 The women that agreed to the first request were twice as likely to agree to the second, bigger request.